10 Most Thrilling Amusement Parks in the World (1)

 4. Europa-Park, Germany – Europe’s Largest Amusement Park

-Covering more than 235 acres, Europa-Park in Rust, Germany, ranks among the world’s largest theme parks and is Europe’s top-rated attraction for families.
-Divided into 19 themed areas representing countries across the continent, it offers more than 100 rides and shows that blend cultural storytelling with world-class engineering.
+Covering more than 235 acres, Europa-Park ranks among the world’s largest attractions and is Europe’s top-rated destination for families.
+Divided into 19 themed areas representing countries across the continent, it offers more than 100 rides and shows that blend cultural storytelling with world-class engineering—earning its place in many lists of the top 10 theme parks in the world.

 Highlights include the Silver Star roller coaster—once Europe’s tallest—and Blue Fire Megacoaster, which launches riders from 0 to 62 mph in just 2.5 seconds.
 From thrilling loops to relaxing family rides, Europa-Park balances excitement and charm better than most of the largest amusement parks in the world.